WSU-kduncan/s24cicd-reneepaxson/README-CD.md

 # Project 5: CD
 ## Project Overview
+This project covers connecting GitHub to Docker using GitHub actions, git tagging, and webhooks.
 # Part 1: Semantic Versioning
 ## How to generate a tag in git / GitHub